What Is Polkadot and Is It a Good Investment?

 Polkadot is newer than other popular cryptocurrencies.
 Bitcoin was the first to emerge in the world of cryptocurrency.
 It offers basic abilities compared to the second-most popular cryptocurrency, ethereum, which can complete more complex tasks.

 However, there is a charge for each task with Ethereum, so the cost of more complex transactions adds up quickly.
-Ethereum has only one “lane” for transactions, which can lead to network congestion — a situation expected to improve following a major upgrade to the blockchain.
+And Ethereum has only one “lane” for transactions, which can lead to network congestion — a situation expected to improve following a major upgrade to the blockchain.

-Polkadot is different because it offers parachains, short for parallel chains, series of connected blockchains.
+Polkadot is different because it offers parachains, short for parallel chains, which are series of connected blockchains.
 Polkadot is thus a “multichain” consisting of blockchains running alongside one another in a way that speeds up transactions.
 Having multiple lanes to complete transactions leaves less chance for network overload.